Macro Calculator

 About the Macro Calculator

 Macronutrients - protein, carbohydrates, and fat - are the three energy-providing nutrients your body runs on.
-Unlike counting only calories, tracking macros lets you optimize your body composition: preserve muscle while losing fat, or build muscle while minimizing fat gain.
-The optimal ratio shifts based on your goal.
-For Indians, whose diets are often carbohydrate-heavy, understanding macros often reveals a chronic protein deficit.
+Protein and carbohydrates each provide 4 calories per gram; fat provides 9 calories per gram.
+Unlike tracking only total calories, tracking macros lets you optimize your body composition: preserve muscle while losing fat, or build muscle efficiently while minimizing fat gain.
+Total calorie intake determines whether you gain or lose weight; macro ratios determine the quality of that change.

 Daily Macro Calculation